pechyony/lane-detection/writeup.md

 </center>
 <br>

-B. Based on previous experiments, we assume that the left and right lane lines have slopes in ranges [-0.75, -0.55] and [0.55, 0.75] respectively.
+**Step 2.** Based on previous experiments, we assume that the left and right lane lines have slopes in ranges [-0.75, -0.55] and [0.55, 0.75] respectively.
 We remove all line segments with the slopes outside of these ranges.
 <br>
 <center>